Steel sanctions cut deep into Iran's economy

 Newly re-elected, President Barack Obama and his allies have resisted calls, notably in Israel, for military action against Iran’s nuclear industry but have stepped up economic sanctions to press the clerical leadership into changing diplomatic tack.

-Iran has imported up to 10 million tonnes of steel annually in recent years but data from the International Steel Statistics Bureau (ISSB) suggest a declining trend, even before the EU ban.
-Imports were about 4 million tonnes in the first nine months of 2012, almost a quarter down from the same period last year.
+Iran has imported up to 10 million metric tons (11.02 million tons) of steel annually in recent years but data from the International Steel Statistics Bureau (ISSB) suggest a declining trend, even before the EU ban.
+Imports were about 4 million metric tons in the first nine months of 2012, almost a quarter down from the same period last year.

 “Sanctions have completely crippled all civil projects.
 Now even the strongest contractors have stopped works,” Farid, 49, who runs a major Tehran building firm, told Reuters by email.